Flickdm/tianocore-wiki.github.io/releases-history/archives/UDK2017-Core-Update-Notes.md

 # UDK2017 Core Update Notes

-1. UserPhysicalPresent() behavior is changed in SecurityPkg\Library\PlatformSecureLibNull. <BR>
+1. UserPhysicalPresent() behavior is changed in SecurityPkg\Library\PlatformSecureLibNull.
-    It will return the value of new PCD PcdUserPhysicalPresence instead of TRUE.<BR>
+    It will return the value of new PCD PcdUserPhysicalPresence instead of TRUE.
-    PcdUserPhysicalPresence's default value is FALSE.<BR>
+    PcdUserPhysicalPresence's default value is FALSE.
-    Please set correct PcdUserPhysicalPresence value in platform DSC file.<BR>
+    Please set correct PcdUserPhysicalPresence value in platform DSC file.
     For example, setting PcdUserPhysicalPresence to TRUE could keep the original behavior as before.
 2. The following PCDs are moved from IntelFrameworkModulePkg to MdeModulePkg.